Solicitor General Elena Kagan: (laughs) You know, like all Jews, I was probably at a Chinese restaurant.

 - In A Christmas Story, Mrs. Parker's turkey is eaten by the neighbors' dogs.
 Thinking quickly, Mr. Parker has them go out for Chinese, where they eat what Ralphie calls "Chinese Turkey" (really, Peking Duck) and sing Christmas carols with the owners.

-- Subverted in The Santa Clause: After Tim Allen burns the Christmas Eve turkey, he tries to take his son to a Japanese restaurant.
-It's closed, so he takes him to a Denny's, which is filled with Japanese businessmen and fellow fathers who burned the turkey.
+- Subverted in The Santa Clause: After Scott Calvin burns the Christmas Eve turkey, he tries to take his son to a Japanese restaurant.
+It's closed, so he takes him to a Denny's, which is filled with Japanese businessmen and fellow fathers who burned the turkey, at least one of them has bandages from hurting himself.

 - The Saturday Night Live TV Funhouse sketch/song "Christmas for the Jews."